The Mood KPI is your baseline. Think of it as “where you are” or what result to expect on a normal day.

 - You see the total number of days you’ve measured, and how many times people have pressed the buttons.
 Under “Stages”, we explain your progress as you unlock different sections over time

-- Activity feed: The system alerts you through the weekly email updates with messages like "last week was your greenest week in the last 12 weeks". (i.e. your best week in the last 3 months).
+- Activity feed: The system alerts you through weekly email updates with messages like "last week was your greenest week in the last 12 weeks". (i.e. your best week in the last 3 months in terms of absolute pulses).

-In this example, the company can see how different crisis has affected their employee mood.
+In this example, the company can see how different actions and events affected their employee mood.
 You see how deep each crisis is, and how long it takes to recover their Mood KPI.
 They’ve been getting a lot more green the last 2 months.

 After 75 days, when the system has enough days to establish how your people feel on a ‘normal’ workday, it analyzes the impact of events, communications etc. You will know if you need to take action or alert a manager at any of your work locations (like this guy!).